o2r-project/o2r-project.github.io/README.md

 ### Comments

 We use [DISQUS]() for comments, based on their [Jekyll Installation Instructions](), though not quite: Instead of enabling comments for each post, you must add  `disable_comments: true` to the frontmatter to disable them explicitly.

+### Ribbon

+A generic "Fork me" ribbon has been added and can be configured (text, link) in the file `_config.yml`.
+The color is configured in `public/css/o2r.css`.
+The ribbon appears on all pages via `_layouts/default.html`, and stylesheets are included in `_includes/head_default.html` if enabled.